15532th/avtdl/EXAMPLES.md

 One way to get a specific version of yt-dlp running would be to clone or download and unpack the repo, and use one of `yt-dlp.sh`/`yt-dlp.cmd` scripts in the project directory in place of yt-dlp executable.

-Note, that in order for it to work, Python and the yt-dlp dependencies must be installed (perhaps, by installing yt-dlp itself from PyPI).
+Note that, in order for it to work, Python and the yt-dlp dependencies must be installed (perhaps, by installing yt-dlp itself from PyPI).

 ```yaml